UNITED WAY OF SOUTH WOOD & ADAMS COUNTIES SUCCESS STORIES FOR 2024

 North Central Community Action Program (CAP)

-Opportunity Development Center, Inc. - Daily Living Skills Training
+Opportunity Development Center, Inc. - Opportunity for Hope

 Park Place Adult Day Services, Inc.